-Required: 4 Courses

-G-EN110 College Composition I

-G-EN111 College Composition II
+Required: 4 Courses G-EN110 College Composition I G-EN111 College Composition II and: Students pursuing a Bachelor of Arts

 Students pursuing a Bachelor of Arts are required to take Spanish and one Language Intensive (LI) course in their major department.
 Students pursuing a Bachelor of Science are required to take 2 Language Intensive courses with at least one LI course in the student's major department.